InamuraJIN/ActionRecorder/README.md

  - v3.3　August 21, 2020

-Changed the name of each part of the work window.
+Changed the name of each part of the work window.<br>
-Addition of the category function
+Addition of the category function<br>
-You can now set icons.
+You can now set icons.<br>
-Add temporary disablement of macros
+Add temporary disablement of macros<br>
-Added import and export functionality.
+Added import and export functionality.<br>
-Actions can now be rearranged
+Actions can now be rearranged<br>
-Optimized button placement
+Optimized button placement<br>
-Other bug fixes
+Other bug fixes<br>